Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/soc-level-1/module-1-blue-team-introduction/module-2-soc-team-internals/soc-metrics-and-objectives.md

 ## 🎯 What I Learned

-- The core alert-based metrics: Alerts Count, False Positive Rate, Alert Escalation Rate, Threat Detection Rate
+- The core alert-based metrics: Alerts Count, False Positive Rate, Alert Escalation Rate, Threat Detection Rate.
-- The time-based metrics tied to SLAs: MTTD, MTTA, MTTR
+- The time-based metrics tied to SLAs: MTTD, MTTA, MTTR.
-- What "good" looks like for each metric, and why
+- What "good" looks like for each metric, and why?
-- Practical steps to improve each metric when it's underperforming
+- Practical steps to improve each metric when it's underperforming.

 ## 🧠 In My Own Words